enjoyneering/AHTxx/README.md

 (1) Prolonged exposure for 60 hours at humidity > 80% can lead to a temporary drift of the signal +3%.
 Sensor slowly returns to the calibrated state at normal operating conditions.<br>
 (2) Measurement with high frequency leads to heating of the sensor.
 Measurements must be > 2 seconds apart to detect a temperature change of +-0.10C.<br>
-(3) Library returns 255 if a communication error occurs, calibration coefficient is off or CRC doesn't match (for AHT2x only).<br>
+(3) Library returns 255 if a communication error occurs, calibration coefficient is off or CRC doesn't match (for AHT2x only).

 [license-badge]: https://img.shields.io/badge/License-GPLv3-blue.svg
 [license]:       https://choosealicense.com/licenses/gpl-3.0/